-Sanford Heisler Sharp, LLP announced that New York-based construction company Nagan Construction, Inc. and Nadir Uygan have agreed to settle a qui tam suit and pay $831,000 to the United States and New York State (the settlement against Mr. Uygan is limited to the claims brought by the State of New York).
+Sanford Heisler Sharp announced that New York-based construction company Nagan Construction, Inc. and Nadir Uygan reached a settlement in a qui tam suit.
+Per the settlement agreement, Nagan Construction, Inc. and Mr. Uygan will pay $831,000 to the United States and New York state, though the claims brought against Mr. Uygan are limited to the State of New York

-Sanford Heisler Sharp represented Relator Soner Yasti who filed the case against Nagan Construction in the U.S. District Court for the Southern District of New York under the whistleblower provisions of the federal and New York State False Claims Acts in September 2017.
-Relator Yasti was represented by Sanford Heisler Sharp’s Baltimore Managing Partner Deborah K. Marcuse and New York Senior Litigation Counsel and Whistleblower Practice Co-Chair Inayat Ali Hemani.
+Sanford Heisler Sharp's Baltimore Managing Partner, Deborah K. Marcuse, represented Relator Soner Yasti in the case against Nagan Construction, with assistance from New York Senior Litigation Counsel and Whistleblower Practice Co-Chair Inayat Ali Hemani.
+The case was filed in the U.S. District Court for the Southern District of New York under the whistleblower provisions of the federal and New York State False Claims Acts in September 2017.

-Mr. Yasti, a former employee of Nagan Construction, alleged that Nagan systematically failed to comply with the terms of its construction contracts with the federal and New York State Governments that required the company to pay its workers the prevailing wage under the Davis-Bacon Act and related laws.
-Mr. Yasti alleged that Nagan Construction misclassified its workers as laborers even when they performed work that entitled them to a higher wage.
+Mr. Yasti used to work for Nagan Construction and alleged that the company systematically failed to comply with the terms of the construction contracts it held with the federal and New York state governments.
+These contracts required Nagan Construction to pay its workers the prevailing wage under the Davis-Bacon Act and other related laws.
+Mr. Yasti claimed that Nagan Construction misclassified its workers as laborers even though they performed work that entitled them to a higher wage.

-Nagan Construction agreed to pay $435,000 to settle the federal claims against it, and $396,000 to settle the State claims.
-Of the federal recovery, $242,375.60 will be distributed to current and former Nagan employees who were underpaid by Nagan Construction.
-The Relator will receive a 20% share of the federal and state settlements.
+Nagan Construction agreed to pay $435,000 to settle the federal claims against the company, and $396,000 to settle the State claims. $242,375.60 of the federal recovery will be distributed to current and former Nagan employees who were underpaid by Nagan Construction.
+For his role as Relator, Soner Yasti will receive a 20% share of the federal and state settlements.